College of the North Atlantic

 1. Utilize Computer Aided Design and Computer Aided Manufacturing (CAD/CAM) software as per industry standards.

-3. Develop electro-pneumatic and other automation systems, through hands-on practical experience with programming and operating Computer Numerical Control (CNC) equipment, Robotics, Programmable Logic Controllers (PLC's).
+3. Develop electro-pneumatic and other automation systems, through hands-on practical experience with programming and operating Computer Numerical Control (CNC) equipment, Robotics, and Programmable Logic Controllers (PLC's).

 4. Operate Computer Integrated Manufacturing (CIM) systems drawing on the knowledge learned through core-engineering concepts of materials science, strength of materials, and machine design.